KianBahasadri/bahasadri.com/docs/features/file-encryptor/FRONTEND.md

 -   Screen reader support: Announce processing states and errors
 -   File input: Properly labeled and accessible

+## Security Notice

+**Important**: This feature performs encryption/decryption on the server.
+While the server processes files ephemerally (no storage of unencrypted data), the server does see unencrypted files during processing.
+Users must trust the server with their data.
+This is a performance trade-off that allows handling of large files on mobile devices.

+The UI should display a clear security notice informing users about server-side processing.

 ---

 **Note**: This document is independent of backend implementation.
-Only the API contract in API_CONTRACT.md couples frontend and backend.
-Most operations are client-side only and don't require backend interaction.
+Only the API contract in API_CONTRACT.yml couples frontend and backend.
+All encryption/decryption operations require backend interaction.